ceilfors/daun/README.md

 1. brew install cmake
 2. brew install libgit2
+3. bundle config build.rugged --use-system-libraries
-3. bundle install
+4. bundle install
-4. bundle exec rake
+5. bundle exec rake

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/git-opengrok.
+Bug reports and pull requests are welcome on GitHub at https://github.com/ceilfors/daun.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License